tiy-capone-201705/spring-microservices-example/README.md

 ## Running some code

+Create three PostgreSql databases named:

+* microrest
+* microweb
+* micromq

-Open up three command lines and run `mvn spring-boot:run` in each of the three subdirectories in this repository and in this order:
+Open up three command line windows and run `mvn spring-boot:run` in each of the three subdirectories in this repository and in this order:

 1. web-consumer
 1. mq-microservice